ePages-de/epages-devportal/_posts/2019/2019-03-31-the-mess-of-managing-ssh-keys-part-1.md

 And we synced all our groups and persons with it.
 Person and group data are always up to date since HR in and out processes are considered.
 If people leave they are removed from AD groups and the key file generation will exclude them, also for new people who were added to the groups they are included.
-This makes the whole group management stuff a lot easier because i dont have to take care anymore !
+This makes the whole group management stuff a lot easier because we dont have to take care anymore !
 If we now put ssh-keys on every person, we could filter them through persons and groups and maybe some additional fields here.

 So how we do this ?